Shopify SEO

 Upgrade product pages beyond manufacturer copy

 Use benefit-driven copy, real use cases, feature explanations, comparison cues, FAQs, media, and entity-rich information that helps both customers and search engines understand the product.
+If your product descriptions look identical to three other stores selling the same SKU, you will not outrank them.

 4